 The Bodhisatta was once a king.
 His son, who served as viceroy, caught leprosy.
-Because of his suffering he decided to go live out his final days alone as an ascetic in the Himalayas.
+Because of his suffering, he decided to go live out his final days alone as an ascetic in the Himalayas.
 But his beautiful and gifted wife, the chief princess, was so loyal she insisted on going with him.
 They lived in a leaf hut in the forest and she was fully dedicated to her husband’s care; cleaning his sores, gathering food, bathing him, and everything else.

 One day while out collecting wild fruit, the princess bathed herself in a mountain cave and the whole forest lit up from her radiance.
 A goblin saw her and fell in love.
 He came and seized her, giving her the choice to be his wife or his meal.
 Her mind turned not to her own demise, but to her husband who would die quickly if left alone.
-Her exceptional virtue caused the throne of Indra, king of the gods, to become warm and when he divined the cause he rushed down from heaven and stood above the goblin, telling him that she was a perfect woman and if he did not set her free his skull would be smashed into seven pieces.
+Her exceptional virtue caused the throne of Indra, king of the gods, to become warm.
+And when he divined the cause, he rushed down from heaven and stood above the goblin, telling him that she was a perfect woman and if he did not set her free his skull would be smashed into seven pieces.
 The goblin complied.
 Indra knew that the goblin would try to seize her again another time, so he bound him in chains and banished him to a far-away mountain range.
-Her safety assured, the princess, returned home by the light of the moon.
+Her safety assured, the princess returned home by the light of the moon.

-They returned home and the Bodhisatta was so happy that he gave his son the throne and ordered the princess be his chief queen.
+They returned home and the Bodhisatta was so happy, he gave his son the throne and ordered the princess be his chief queen.
 The Bodhisatta then took up an ascetic’s life in the royal park.
 Completely ungrateful for everything she had done for him, the new king ignored his wife and spent all his time with other women.
 She grew thin and pale out of jealousy and eventually went to see the Bodhisatta, hoping he could help with her grief.
 The Bodhisatta summoned his son and rebuked his terrible behavior and told him to treat her the way she deserved.
 Shamed, he apologized and promised to do whatever she wanted.
-From then on, they lived a happy life together giving charity and doing good works.
+From then on they lived a happy life together giving charity and doing good works.

 In the Lifetime of the Buddha

 The king and queen of the past were earlier births of King Pasenadi, a righteous ruler and devoted supporter of the Buddha, and Queen Mallika, his exceptionally wise chief queen.
 Before she married him, Mallika was just the daughter of a garland-maker.
 One day she and some friends were walking to a flower garden when she saw the Buddha coming into the city.
-She gave him three portions of sour gruel that she had packed to eat later, and after he received it the Buddha smiled.
+She gave him three portions of sour gruel that she had packed to eat later, and after he received it, the Buddha smiled.
 Ananda, one of the Buddha’s top disciples, asked the Buddha why he smiled and he answered that thanks to her modest offering, she would become chief queen by the end of the day.

-Mallika continued on to the flower garden, and soon after the king heard her singing.
+Mallika continued on to the flower garden, and soon after, the king heard her singing.
 Struck by her beauty, he asked if she was married.
 Finding that she wasn’t, he took her back to his palace and married her.
-They were a happy, loving couple and everyone in the city knew she was a devoted wife.
+They were a happy, loving couple, and everyone in the city knew she was a devoted wife.

-When the Buddha heard some of his disciples discussing her devotion he told them this story so they knew she had been a devoted wife in the past too.
+When the Buddha heard some of his disciples discussing her devotion, he told them this story so they knew she had been a devoted wife in the past too.